Switzerland – Could this be your Next Move?

 Malta

-How are the Malta Permanent Residence Programme and the Global Residence Programme Different?
+How is Malta Permanent Residence and Malta’s Global Residence Programme Route Different?

-There are several residence programmes available in Malta aimed at non-EU/EEA nationals to obtain residence status in Malta.
-The various programmes range from those intended to obtain a permanent residence status to programmes giving a special tax and temporary residence status.
+There are several residence options available in Malta aimed at non-EU/EEA nationals to obtain residence status in Malta.
+The various routes range from those intended to obtain a permanent residence status to programmes giving a special tax and temporary residence status.

 In Malta the two most popular residency routes are the Malta Permanent Residence Programme (MPRP) and the Malta Global Residence Programme (GRP).